-Gluten Free Crispy Chicken Tenders – These oven-baked chicken tenders are gluten and dairy free with a fabulous crispy crunch.
+Gluten-Free Crispy Chicken Tenders – This oven-baked chicken tenders recipe is gluten and dairy-free with a fabulous crispy crunch.
 A favorite for kids and grown-ups alike!

 I know I’m not the only one looking for meals my whole family loves.
 Sometimes, I find that going back to the classics is a great way to spark creativity and inspire my kids to try something new!

-These gluten free baked chicken tenders are the perfect example.
+These gluten-free chicken tenders are the perfect example.
 The recipe is a classic you can come back to again and again.
 With the basic technique for these crispy chicken tenders in your back pocket, there are so many ways you can reinvent and reimagine the flavors.
 It’s a go-to recipe SURE to be a family favorite.

 I’ve got three tips that make these the BEST baked chicken tenders we’ve ever tried, plus a TON of ideas for keeping the flavor interesting.

 While you might have relied on panko before going gluten free, I’ve found that I can STILL get that awesome crispy texture by toasting my breadcrumbs before breading.
 I start with Canyon Bakehouse Bread (my FAVORITE GF bread for taste and texture).
 The bread is so good that I hate letting any part of it go to waste.
 We ALWAYS save our ends for occasions like these (though we often use fresh slices too, when the craving hits!).
 Ends and stale pieces can be used for mini meatloaves, meatballs, homemade croutons, and crispy coating for recipes like this!